anthonykasza/crypto-terms/README.md

 Oracle - an interface for blockchain projects to interact with off-chain data/projects (e.g. getting the price of gold into a smart contract).
 Chainalysis maintains a sanctions oracle that Tornado Cash uses to prevent sanctioned wallets from participating.

+decentralized oracle network (DON) - a group of nodes that collects data from the outside world and places it in a blockchain network. "outside world" data can be: ETH/USD exchange rates, Verifiable Random Function (VRF) data, and more.

 decentralized applications (dApps) - an application built on a decentralized network that combines a smart contract and a frontend user interface

 Address - a unique sequence of numbers and letters and functions very much like an email address.
 It refers to a specific destination on the network where cryptocurrency can be sent to, and it can be used only once.
 The idea is to give a person a unique address every time he or she is to receive crypto.